nitintonypaul/numa/README.md

 6. **Enjoy NUMA**
    Once loaded, open a new tab to experience your minimalistic dashboard in action.

+### 🛒 From Gumroad
+NUMA is also available on [Gumroad](https://nitintonypaul.gumroad.com/l/numa) as a free or donation-supported download.
+If you’d like to support development, you can choose to pay what you want — or download it for free.

 ### 🛒 From Chrome Web Store (Coming Soon)

 Stay tuned!
 The official Web Store release is on the roadmap.